foglamp/foglamp-south-random/README.rst

 You may also pass one or more of the following options to cmake to override this default behaviour:
-- FOGLAMP_SRC_DIR sets the path of a FogLAMP source tree
+- FOGLAMP_SRC sets the path of a FogLAMP source tree
-- FOGLAMP_INCLUDES sets the path to FogLAMP header files
+- FOGLAMP_INCLUDE sets the path to FogLAMP header files
-- FOGLAMP_LIBS sets the path to FogLAMP libraries
+- FOGLAMP_LIB sets the path to FogLAMP libraries
-- FOGLAMP_INSTALL_DIR sets the installation path of Random plugin
+- FOGLAMP_INSTALL sets the installation path of Random plugin

 NOTE:
- - The FOGLAMP_INCLUDES option should point to a location where all the FogLAMP header files have been installed in a single directory.
+ - The FOGLAMP_INCLUDE option should point to a location where all the FogLAMP header files have been installed in a single directory.
- - The FOGLAMP_LIBS option should point to a location where all the FogLAMP libraries have been installed in a single directory.
+ - The FOGLAMP_LIB option should point to a location where all the FogLAMP libraries have been installed in a single directory.
- - 'make install' target is defined only when FOGLAMP_INSTALL_DIR is set
+ - 'make install' target is defined only when FOGLAMP_INSTALL is set

 Examples: